 What is Business Research?

 Business Research can be simply defined as a process of gather comprehensive data and information of all the areas of business and incorporating this information for sales and profit maximization.
 If you are wondering what is Business Research, it is a systematic management activity helping companies to determine which product will be most profitable for companies to produce.
 Also, there are multiple steps in conducting research, with each thoroughly reviewed to ensure that the best decision is made for the company as a whole.

-Let say there’s an automobile company that is planning to launch a car that runs on CNG.
-In order to promote cleaner fuel, the company will be involved in developing different plans and strategies to identify the demand of the car they are intending to launch.
+Let’s say there’s an automobile company that is planning to launch a car that runs on CNG.
+In order to promote cleaner fuel, the company will be involved in developing different plans and strategies to identify the demand for the car they are intending to launch.
 Other than this, the company will also look for competitors, the target audience, keeping in mind the distribution of CNG in India.
-Hence the researches are conducted on various ideas to formulate a sustainable and more efficient design.
+Hence the research are conducted on various ideas to formulate a sustainable and more efficient design.

 Importance of Business Research

-- It helps businesses gain better insights about their target customer’s preferences, buying patterns, pain points, as well as demographics.
+- It helps businesses gain better insights into their target customer’s preferences, buying patterns, pain points, as well as demographics.